emergent-analytics/workstreams/ws2/README.md

 ## NOTAM analysis

-The folder - airport_restrictions contain the analysis done on NOTAM data to extract quarantine and country restrictions.
+The folder - airport_restrictions contain the analysis done on NOTAM data and travel restriction data from Humanitarian exchange to extract quarantine and country restrictions.
 Please note that this folder contains only code and the NOTAM data will have to be downloaded manually.
 The following provides a brief overview of the different notebooks available in the folder:

 * ws2_snr_NOTAMs_1_data_preparation.ipynb - Basic preprocessing of NOTAM - removing special characters, expanding abbreviations, removing stop words.
 * ws2_snr_NOTAMs_2_topic_modeling.ipynb -  Identification of different topics present in the NOTAM.
-* WS2_snr_notams_3_quarantine_text.ipynb -  Extraction of quarantine duration from NOTAM using Named Entity Recognition (NER) and regex.
+* ws2_snr_notams_3_quarantine_text.ipynb -  Extraction of quarantine duration from NOTAM using Named Entity Recognition (NER) and regex.
 * ws2_snr_NOTAMs_1_data_preparation_mulitple files.ipynb - Similar to the first notebook on data preparation.
 Iteration of data preprocessing to multiple files.
 * ws2_snr_NOTAMs_country_level_restrictions_timeline.ipynb - Information extraction of restriction on foreigners using NER, Part of speech tagging and dependency parser.
+* ws2_snr_humdata_country_level_restriction_timeline.ipynb - Information extraction of restriction on foreigners using the same set of rules used in the above notebook on a different data source (travel restriction data from humanitarian exchange)
+* ws2_snr_validation_information_extraction_rules.ipynb - validation of the information extraction rules based on the results generated using NOTAM and travel restriction data from humanitarian exchange
+* ws2_snr_travel_advisory_data_download.ipynb - travel risk index from travel-advisory website that provides a travel risk index for each country based on the travel advisories from different foreign countries.

 ## Airbnb analysis